asbor/iu-project-software-engineering/README.md

 3. Click `Save` to save the connection details
 4. You should now see the new server listed in the left sidebar

+### How do i distinguish between the local and docker postgres database?

+To distinguish between the local and docker PostgreSQL databases, you can use different port numbers for the two databases.
+For example, you can use port 5432 for the local database and port 5455 for the docker database.
+This way, you can connect to the correct database based on the port number.

+### What are the most frequently used Docker commands?

+Here are some of the most frequently used Docker commands:

+- `docker ps` - List all running containers
+- `docker ps -a` - List all containers (running and stopped)
+- `docker images` - List all images
+- `docker build -t <image_name> .` - Build a Docker image
+- `docker run -d -p <host_port>:<container_port> <image_name>` - Run a Docker container in detached mode
+- `docker stop <container_id>` - Stop a running container
+- `docker rm <container_id>` - Remove a stopped container
+- `docker rmi <image_id>` - Remove an image
+- `docker exec -it <container_id> /bin/bash` - Start a shell in a running container
+- `docker logs <container_id>` - View the logs of a container
+- `docker-compose up` - Start a Docker Compose stack
+- `docker-compose down` - Stop a Docker Compose stack
+- `docker-compose logs` - View the logs of a Docker Compose stack
+- `docker-compose ps` - List all services in a Docker Compose stack
+- `docker-compose exec <service_name> /bin/bash` - Start a shell in a service container